oxidsimongassenschmidt/oxideshop-user-documentation/configuration/mall-function/subshops-supershops-multishops.rst

 If you don’t select supershop or multishop as shop type when creating a new shop, a subshop will be created.

 Settings for the shop’s Mall function can be configured under :menuselection:`Master Settings --> Core Settings` in the :guilabel:`Mall` tab.
 They are almost identical for all shop types.
-There are only two additional options for multishops, the first one is the option to load all categories from all shops, the second one is the option to choose if we want to have all the news from other shops in our multishop or not.
+There are two additional options for multishops: on the one hand you can define if to take over all categories from all shops.
+On the other hand, there is the possibility to display shop specific news instead of news from all shops.
 If products, attributes, selection lists and other elements and settings were inherited from a parent shop, the tab will also display the inheritance settings.

 .. image:: ../../media/screenshots/oxbagn02.png
    :alt: Multishop - Mall tab